retro-vault/xyz/src/yos/docs/03_boot.md

 end_vectors:
 ~~~

-This is the piece of code that copies the vectors.
+And this is the piece of code that copies the vectors.

 ~~~asm
         ;; move vector table to RAM